szejkerek/HighPassImageFilter/README.md

 mov byte ptr[R12], al
 ```

-## The time comparison of the averaged results of both libraries with the error bars calculated from the standard deviation:
+## The time comparison of the averaged results of both libraries run on different number of threads with the error bars calculated from the standard deviation:

 ![wykres](https://user-images.githubusercontent.com/69083596/218283013-534c58a6-caf1-48a5-9d45-abea25cb8601.png)